Of Human Bondage: Plot

 The book begins with the death of Helen Carey, the beloved mother of nine-year-old Philip Carey.
-Philip has a club foot and his father had died a few months earlier.
+Philip has a club foot and his father has died a few months earlier.
 Now orphaned, he is sent to live with his aunt and uncle, Louisa and William Carey in Blackstable, a town in Kent.

 Philip lives at his uncle's vicarage.
 Aunt Louisa tries to be a mother to Philip, but his uncle is cold toward him.
 Philip's uncle has a vast collection of books, and Philip enjoys reading to escape his mundane existence.
 After less than a year, Philip is sent to a boarding school.
 His uncle and aunt plan for him to attend Oxford.
 Philip's disability and sensitive nature make it difficult for him to befriend other pupils.
 Philip learns that he could earn a scholarship for Oxford, which both his uncle and school headmaster view as wise, but Philip insists on going to Germany.

 Philip enjoys life in Germany, residing in a boarding house in Heidelberg with other foreigners.
 Philip's guardians persuade him to move to London for an apprenticeship.
 His colleagues there resent him, believing he is a "gentleman".
 He goes on a business trip with one of his managers to Paris and is inspired to study art in France.

 In Paris, Philip attends art classes and makes new friends, including Fanny Price, a poor and determined but talentless art student and a loner.
 Fanny Price falls in love with Philip, but he does not know and has no such feelings for her.
 She subsequently dies by suicide.